Arman717/studio/README.md

 To get started, take a look at `src/app/page.tsx`.

+After pulling new changes, run `npm install` to ensure all dependencies, such as `react-webcam`, are installed before starting the dev server.

 ## Arduino Motor Control
 The app can control two motors through an Arduino using the commands defined in `src/lib/arduino.ts`.
 Set the `ARDUINO_PORT` environment variable to the serial